AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Examples/01-Load Factors/01-common.md

 )

 timestamp = datetime.now().isoformat().replace(':','_')
+# If using `save_to_json`, a JSON file will be saved
+# to the ./out directory, relative to where you run
+# the script from.
+# Directory will be created if it does not exist
 save_to_json(
     f"load_factors_{timestamp}_{flow_parameters.windType}.json",
     load_factors
 )
 ```

-You will find the output in the new directoty called 'out' (will be created in the same folder where you run the script from).
+You will find the output in the new directory called 'out' (will be created in the same folder where you run the script from).
 And the output file's name will look like this: `load_factors_2023-10-06T10_01_09.965295_WindType.P50Scaling.json`.

 ### Calculate Load Factors from Average Wind Speed
 Average Wind Speed is another type of calibration Amun SDK has available.
 See [wind type overview](/docs/Reference/parameters#averagewindspeed) for context, and [parameters documentation](/docs/Reference/parameters#averagewindspeedparameters-objects) to see which values need to be provided